Top Rated Los Angeles Law Firm

 If there is no will, no trust and no estate plan, then the court is left to its own devices as to how to distribute property.
 This rarely satisfies anyone, as the court has no way of knowing the wishes or intentions of the deceased.
 When this occurs, the courts can only rely on the law itself and the self-serving words of each beneficiary.
 The word “chaos” comes to mind, and you may have heard of or personally know someone who has been through this struggle before.
 Hiring an experienced Los Angeles estate planning lawyer can help you avoid any problems and discrepancies regarding your estate.

 Certain decisions must be made well in advance to allow for a competent plan of distribution and management of an estate’s assets.
 The living trust is a good example of the necessity of this kind of planning.
-If there is real property involved, for example, the title and management responsibilities for each property have to be legally transferred to the trust and must become the purview of the trustee.
+If there is real property included, for example, the title and management responsibilities for each property have to be legally transferred to the trust and must become the purview of the trustee.
 This can be a complicated process, as many properties may still have mortgages, multiple owners, property tax issues, liens, or other complications.
-The required amount of paperwork and strict adherence to law can be an intimidating and complex process.
-Without an estate planning attorney Los Angeles professional, you run the risk of errors – even the tiniest of which can completely invalidate the legality or validity of your will or trust.
+The required amount of paperwork and strict adherence to law can be an intimidating step and complex process.
+Without an estate planning attorney or help from a law group, you run the risk of errors and claims – even the tiniest of which can completely invalidate the legality or validity of your will or trust.